stellaire-studio/launchpad-www/roadmap.md

-# Strike Force MVP - Development Roadmap
+# Launchpad MVP - Development Roadmap

-This document outlines the plan for building the Strike Force MVP website, using the existing `landing-page` as inspiration for the technical setup.
+This document outlines the plan for building the Launchpad MVP website, using the existing `landing-page` as inspiration for the technical setup.
 The content will be based on the final version `copy-target-v5-full.md`.

 ## Phase 1: Project Setup & Foundation
 - [x] **Task 1.1:** Create the project directory structure: `assets/css`, `assets/js`, `assets/images`.